 What type of Peanut Butter is the BEST to use in this recipe?

 I am a peanut butter lover to my core.
-It doesn't have to be in a recipe, all I need is a spoon and a jar.
-BUT, for making this recipe, there is a specific type of peanut butter that works best.
+It doesn’t have to be in a recipe, all I need is a spoon and a jar.

 Natural creamy peanut butter is the ideal type of peanut butter to use.
 The texture is more loose than conventional peanut butter, helping bind the ingredients together.

-A creamy peanut butter works better than crunchy so that the ingredients come together easily when making.
-Using a crunchy peanut butter may alter the final result.
+A creamy peanut butter works better than crunchy so that the ingredients come together easily when making the bars.

 How to Make No Bake Chocolate Oat Bars